griffda/PROCESS-/documentation/proc-pages/io/input-guide.md

 The code will not be able to adjust the variable’s value if this is done, and it will stop with an error message.

-An iteration variable can be specified in the input file using the following
+An iteration variable can be specified in the input file using the following:

 ```
 ixc = 3
 ```

 Where `ixc` is the iteration variable array in PROCESS.
-Like constraints, an in-line comment can be included
+Like constraints, an in-line comment can be included:

 ```
 ixc = 3 * Plasma major radius [m]